cloudify-cosmo/docs.getcloudify.org/content/manager_webui/tenant-management-page.md

 4. The user is added to the specified tenants.
    Unless the user has a deactivated status, they can perform actions on the tenant according to their role and the configuration privileges specified by the `admin`.

+## Removing a User from a Group or Tenant

+You can remove a user from a group or a tenant, without deleting them from the system.
+There are two ways in which a user can be removed.

+* In the User Management widget, click the List icon of the user that you want to remove and select **Edit user's groups** and click **Save**.
+* In the Tenant's Management widget, click the List icon of the tenant from which you want to remove a user and select **Edit users**.
+Select the user to remove and click **Save**.

+The user is removed.
+If a user is a member of one or more user groups that are still assigned to a tenant, that user remains active on the tenant.

-## Deleting Users and User Groups from a Tenant
+## Deleting Tenants, Users and User Groups

-A user can only be deleted if they are not assigned to a group or to a tenant, and if they do not have resources in the system.
-User-groups can be deleted if they have no users.
+A user can only be deleted from the system if they are not assigned to a group or to a tenant, and if they do not own resources in the system.
+User groups can be deleted if they have no users.
+Tenants can be deleted if they have no resources or users.

-1. In either the User Management widget or User Groups Management widget, click the List icon on the far right of the entry that you want to delete from a tenant.
+1. In widget that contains the entity that you want to delete, click the List icon on the far right of the entry and select the entity to delete.
 2. Click **Delete**.

-The user or user group is removed from the tenant.
-Note that they are not deleted as a user or from user groups.<br>
-   If a user is a member of one or more user groups that is still assigned to a tenant, that user remains active on the tenant.